hathora/hathora-cloud-sdks/README.md

 Welcome to the DEPRECATED repo for the Hathora Cloud SDKs!

-## Typescript SDK
+## TypeScript SDK

-The Typescript SDK has been relocated to [here](https://github.com/hathora/cloud-sdk-typescript)
+The TypeScript SDK has been relocated to [https://github.com/hathora/cloud-sdk-typescript](https://github.com/hathora/cloud-sdk-typescript)

 ## Java SDK

-The Java SDK has been relocated to [here](https://github.com/hathora/cloud-sdk-java)
+The Java SDK has been relocated to [https://github.com/hathora/cloud-sdk-java](https://github.com/hathora/cloud-sdk-java)